Which bit for my horse? A common tack dilemma

 Warning, even more choices coming!
 Again we’ll try and just mention some of the most common designs of bit rings and why you might pick them.
 There are some styles we won’t touch upon but you can browse all of them online.

-Hanging cheek – This option is believed to exert a small amount of poll pressure making it easier for the rider to ask the horse for flexion and softness in the head.
+This option is believed to exert a small amount of poll pressure making it easier for the rider to ask the horse for flexion and softness in the head.
 However, because this bit stays in a fixed position it can enhance the communication between the horse and the riders hands.
-In the picture to the left is the Happy Mouth Hanging Cheek Snaffle RRP £30.99
+In the picture to the left is the Shires Hanging Cheek Snaffle RRP £17.50.

-Gag – There are different styles of gag with the dutch gag being one of the most popular.
+There are different styles of gag with the Dutch gag being one of the most popular.
 A gag is a leverage bit which applies pressure to the poll.
 You can simply choose the leverage by the different rings on the bit.
 Some gags have two rings and some three.
 The lower down the ring you choose, the more leverage you get and therefore greater pressure.
 You should use either 2 reins or a rounding with this kind of bit.
-The example in the image is the Korsteel 3 Ring Dutch Gag RRP £18.99
+The example in the image is the Korsteel 3 Ring Dutch Gag RRP £18.99.

 Choosing The Material